Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 The result is a loss or impairment of the body functions controlled by the affected part of the brain.

 Intracerebral hemorrhage is often caused by damage to blood vessel walls from high blood pressure.
 Other causes include:

-When possible, the preferred surgical treatment at UPMC for intracerebral hemorrhage is Neuroendoport® surgery, which provides access to the affected area of the brain through a dime-size channel.
+There are several types of treatment options for intracerebral hemorrhage.
+When possible, the preferred surgical treatment at UPMC for intracerebral hemorrhages is Neuroendoport® surgery, which provides access to the affected area of the brain through a dime-size channel.
 This minimally invasive approach offers benefits such as:

 Intracerebral hemorrhages can be diagnosed by imaging studies such as CT scans.

 Treatment for intracerebral hemorrhage depends on:

 Surgery may be required to drain the affected area of blood buildup or to repair the source of bleeding, such as an arteriovenous malformation or aneurysm.